Unispace365/ds_cinder/README.md

 --------------------------------

  - If you get errors for `xaudio.h`: install [latest DirectX SDK][2]
  - If you get errors of missing `Boost cstdint` headers: make sure your cinder distribution does include Boost!
+Be sure to use the download on the cinder home page, and not a release from the cinder github.
  - If you get `LNK1123: failure during conversion to COFF: file invalid or corrupt'`: Install latest update for your Visual Studio!
- - `SerialRunnable`: You may need to pass an alloc function when initializing
+ - `SerialRunnable`: You may need to pass an alloc function when initializing a SerialRunnbale.
  - `boost::mutex` to `std::mutex`.
 In most cases for threading, the `boost` versions are supplanted with the `STL` version.
 Check stack overflow / google, there's plenty of upgrade examples
  - `Not defined`s: Many `STL` elements now need to have `#include`s, most commonly `<memory>`, `<cctype>` and `<sstring>`.
  - `KeyEvent Not Defined`: Since the removal of using namespace `ci::*` from `ds_cinder` files, you'll need to make sure everything is namespaced properly.